Get an Appointment with a Lawyer Now

 Sex offenders

-A police officer can direct that a DNA profile sample be taken at any time from a “registrable offender” – a person who has been sentenced at any time for sexual crimes against a child – if police do not have a sample from that person which can be retained indefinitely.
+A police officer can direct that a DNA profile sample be taken at any time from a “registrable offender” – a person who has been sentenced at any time for a registrable offence.
 A senior police officer can order a registrable offender to attend a police station to have a sample taken within 28 days of service of a notice.
 A warrant can be issued for non-compliance.